neuroidss/lab-governance/README.md

 ##### Policy: TLC tactical board
 Any role in the circle may capture their outcomes on the Board given you prefix the name with a ✪ symbol.
 Sub-circles may also link outcomes of the circle they want to be transparent about.
 No role may capture Next actions or general areas of work on the board.

+## Domain of Secretary: Financial and controlling processes
+##### Policy: Company purchases

+Any Role may spend company money if
+- If above 200 EUR, you have approval from the Finance and Controlling role cash-flow wise
+- If above 3000 EUR, you have approval from Biz role
+- If you purchase an asset, you have a next action to add the it to the asset inventory at https://goo.gl/AzyIEF
+- Have a next action to give the invoice to the Finance role and upload it to the Google Drive (LabCoop/biz admin/accounting/incoming invoices). https://goo.gl/7QmdqK
+- You have asked relevant Roles for input
+- You think this would move our organization forward and it's a good investment
+- You as an owner would be okay with not getting the proportion of this money as divident

 ## Notes
 ### Note about domain Partner & Owner relations